Daiddx/Daiddx/README.md

 - 👀 I’m interested in Computer Vision and some ML application in Biomedical Science
 - 🌱 I’m currently learning Biomedical Science in SJTU
 - 💞️ I’m looking to collaborate on mice tracking and fine behavioral analysis
-- 📫 How to reach me : ave.emotion@gmail
+- 📫 How to reach me : ave.emotion.dai@gmail.com

 <!---
 Daiddx/Daiddx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.